Belarusian Arabic alphabet

-The Belarusian Arabic alphabet was used by the Lipka Tatars, who had been invited to settle in Belarusian territory, at the time part of the Grand Duchy of Lithuania.
-During the 14th–16th centuries they gradually stopped using their own language and started using the Old Belarusian language rendered in the Belarusian Arabic alphabet.
-Books of that literary tradition are known in Belarusian as Kitab (Кітаб), which is Arabic for book.
+The Belarusian Arabic alphabet was used by the Lipka Tatars, who had been invited to settle in the eastern territories of the Grand Duchy of Lithuania—a region that now comprises modern-day Belarus.
+During the 14th–16th centuries they gradually stopped using their own language and started using the Ruthenian language (modern Belarusian and Ukrainian) rendered in the Belarusian Arabic alphabet.
+Books of that literary tradition are known in Belarusian as Kitab (Кітаб), which is Arabic for 'book' or 'written material'.

 Some Polish texts were also written in the Arabic script in the 17th century or later.